nicosalm/100-days-of-py/README.md

 # 100-days-of-py
-100 Days of Code - Udemy course for Python
+My workspace for 100 Days of Code - a <a href=https://www.udemy.com/course/100-days-of-code/>Udemy course